ucsf-wynton/wynton-website-hpc/docs/hpc/software/apptainer.md

 For full details, see `apptainer --help`, `man apptainer`, and the [Apptainer] website.

 * Install Apptainer or Docker on your own machine:
-  - Create a Apptainer image on your own workstation and transfer the image to Wynton
+  - Create a Apptainer image on your own workstation and transfer the image to {{ site.cluster.name }}
-  - Create a Docker image on your own workstation and transfer the image to Wynton
+  - Create a Docker image on your own workstation and transfer the image to {{ site.cluster.name }}

 ## Example